skecskes/ScroogeCoin/README.md

 Extra implementation called `MaxFeeTxHandler.java` whose `handleTxs()` method is able to find a set of transactions with maximum total transaction fees -- i.e. Maximum sum over all transactions in the set of (sum of input values - sum of output values).

+The `BlockChain` class is responsible for maintaining a blockchain.
+Since the entire blockchain could be huge, you should only keep around the most recent blocks.
+The exact number to store can be arbitrary, as long as all the API functions are implemented.

+Since there can be (multiple) forks, blocks form a tree rather than a list.
+The design takes this into account.
+An UTXO pool is maintained and corresponding to every block on top of which a new block might be created.

+### Assumptions and hints:

+- A new genesis block won’t be mined.
+If an incomming block claims to be a genesis block (parent is a null hash) in the `addBlock(Block b)` function, then it should return `false`.
+- In the case of multiple blocks at the same height, the oldest block in `getMaxHeightBlock()` function should be returned.
+- We assume for simplicity that a coinbase transaction of a block can be spent in the next block mined on top of it.
+(This is contrary to the actual Bitcoin protocol when there is a “maturity” period of 100 confirmations before it can be spent).
+- Only one global Transaction Pool is maintained for the blockchain, and we keep adding transactions to it on receiving transactions and removing transactions from it if a new block is received or created.
+It’s okay if some transactions get dropped during a blockchain reorganization, i.e., when a side branch becomes the new longest branch.
+Specifically, transactions present in the original main branch (and thus removed from the transaction pool) but absent in the side branch might get lost.
+- The coinbase value is kept constant at 25 bitcoins, whereas in reality, it halves roughly every 4 years.
+- When checking for the validity of a newly received block, just checking if the transactions form a valid set is enough.
+The set need not be a maximum possible set of transactions.
+Also, we don’t need to do any proof-of-work checks.